 This recipe for Blueberry Pancakes is one that my husband makes for us.
 He is the pancake maker in our house!
-Pancakes and waffles are his thing for weekend breakfast time in our house.
+Pancakes and waffles are his speciality for weekend breakfast time in our house.

 Weekends are the perfect time to slow down and enjoy a nice breakfast like pancakes, don't you think?
 We love to do that and add in fresh fruit like blueberries to the pancake batter.

-In the summer we like to go blueberry picking.
-We usually pick a lot so we use them in blueberry muffins, pancakes and pies.
-When we go berry picking we usually freeze some berries too so we can use them all year round.
+In the summer, we like to go blueberry picking.
+We usually pick a lot, so we use them in blueberry muffins, pancakes, and pies.
+When we go berry picking, we usually freeze some berries, too, so we can use them all year round.

 Can frozen blueberries be used in the pancakes?

 I prefer to use fresh blueberries when we make pancakes.
 However, you can use frozen berries in the pancakes if fresh are not available.